bert2/sabotage/README.md

 No fetching from or pushing to remote repositories.
 Use your favorite real Git client to interact with them.

+Only works on Windows systems, because it uses WPF.

+## installation

+There is no installer, but you can download a pre-compiled version in the [releases](https://github.com/bert2/hyperactive/releases) section.

 ## building from source

 1. Install the [.NET 5.0 SDK](https://dotnet.microsoft.com/download).
 If you have [chocolatey](https://chocolatey.org/) installed you can execute the command below in PowerShell: